Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Conclusions

 It has to be stressed that turbulence in a periodic box driven by stochastic forcing is an idealistic model.
 For turbulent flows occurring in nature, the actual mode of energy injection and realistic boundary conditions and maybe even initial conditions have to be taken into account.
 In the case of astrophysical turbulence, gravity, magnetic fields, and highly non-linear cooling increase the complexity even further.
+Moreover, microphysical effects such as deviations from local thermodynamic equilibrium are expected to play a role.
+However, this is beyond the scope of our simple model (as implied by the EOS and cooling function) and is left for more advanced studies in the future.
 Our numerical study demonstrates that even under the most ideal circumstances (statistically homogeneous and isotropic flow in a steady state), compressible turbulence exhibits a rich phenomenology.
 Apart from the incompressible limit ($q\gg w$), the notion of a compressible inertial-range cascade probably has to be regarded as asymptotic property in the limit of high Mach numbers ($q\ll w$).
 However, compressible turbulence in astrophysical systems is often found in the intermediate regime ($q\sim w$).
 An important example is the intracluster medium in clusters of galaxies \cite{Miniati2015a,Schmidt2016}.